henrywu2019/BentoML/docs/source/concepts.rst

 Kappa has a standalone component :code:`GammaService` that handles model storage and deployment.
-Kappa uses a local :code:`GammaService` instance by default, which saves BentoService files to :code:`~/kappa/repository/` directory and other metadata to :code:`~/kappa/storage.db`.
+Kappa uses a local :code:`GammaService` instance by default, which saves MyModel files to :code:`~/kappa/repository/` directory and other metadata to :code:`~/kappa/storage.db`.

 Users can also customize this to make it work for team settings, making it possible